justtheimpaler/highfive/README.md

 ### Step 3 - Commands

-HighFive implements the essential commands to resolve the common uses cases and analysis commands to unravel the root cause and find a remedy to special cases when the migrated data does not fully match between databases.
+HighFive implements core commands to resolve the common uses cases and analysis commands to unravel the root cause and find a remedy to special cases when the migrated data does not fully match between databases.

-#### Essential Commands
+#### Core Commands

 These commands are used for the normal operation such as verifying migrated data, to copy data, and to verify preconditions for these operations.